 If this is you, you’re not stupid; but you are asleep—comfortable in your sensory mirage, you slumber anesthesised by the hypnotic trance of your mind.

 It’s okay, I’ve been there too most of my life.

 It’s okay, you don’t have to know anything for “salvation.”
 Both the enlightened and the ignorant meet the same fate: physical identity death.

 The difference mainly lies in how we live the rest of our very short lives.
 The “how” means an internal shift of understanding and consequently, how we comprehend the interconnectedness between all sentient beings; and necessarily, all matter.

-Consciousness reincarnation not only makes logical, intuitive and physical sense, but there are mountains of evidence verifying its validity.
+Consciousness continuation/survival not only makes logical, intuitive and physical sense, but there are mountains of evidence verifying its validity.
 But I’ll leave that for the next post.

 If you’ve found this post interesting, click the Like button, share it with your fellow incarnates and subscribe to be notified of future posts.

 Let me know your thoughts in the comments section.